National Association of the Deaf (United States): Mission statement

+Complaints against massive open online courses

+The NAD has filed several successful complaints to force the removal of massive open online courses without mandated closed captioning.

 In 2014, NAD filed a complaint with the United States Department of Justice Civil Rights Division alleging that thousands of lectures and other course content that had been made freely available via YouTube and iTunes by the University of California, Berkeley violated the Americans with Disabilities Act of 1990 because numerous lectures in the university's Massive open online course program featured automatically generated captions, which contained inaccuracies.
 In 2016, the Department of Justice concluded that the content would violate the ADA unless it was updated to conform to the current Web Content Accessibility Guidelines.
 In response, a university spokesperson stated that the costs of "captioning alone would exceed a million dollars" and that the university would comply with the DOJ order by removing all of the content from public access.

+Following the success of this lawsuit, NAD sued Harvard and MIT.
+In 2019, Harvard paid $1.5 million to the NAD.
+In 2020, MIT paid $1 million to NAD.
+In total, the lawsuits earned over $2.5 million for NAD and successfully removed over 20,000 MOOC lectures.